Locals help each other through record heat

 WICHITA, Kan.
 (KSNW) — Saturday saw a record-breaking temperature of 111 degrees in Wichita.
 The previous record was 106 degrees in 2011 per the Storm Track 3 Weather Team.

-Wichita State’s Boat and Bike Rentals saw a heavy decline in those renting scooters, bikes, pedal boats, and kayaks.
-They normally would see up to 35 rentals on a summer weekend, today, just five.
-Their assistant director says those who did make it out, found unique ways to maneuver through the heat.
+Wichita State’s Boat and Bike Rentals saw a decline in people renting scooters, bikes, pedal boats, and kayaks.
+They normally see up to 35 rentals on a summer weekend.
+On Saturday, just five.
+The Assistant Director said those who came out, found ways to keep cool.

-“They’re going out, they’re hanging out under the bridge, they’re on the water, they’re still getting that serene activity, but they’re not really doing what they would be if it was 68 or 86 degrees outside,” said Rachel Tuck, assistant director of Boats and Bikes.
+“They’re going out, they’re hanging out under the bridge, they’re on the water, they’re still getting that serene activity, but they’re not really doing what they would be if it was 68 or 86 degrees outside,” said Boats and Bikes Assistant Director, Rachel Tuck.

-Others, like Sheila and Joe Gantt, decided to set up the Keeper of the Plains as they handed out bottled water.
-They have been their daily life for the past three weeks, always with a speaker to play tunes and enjoying the company of people passing through the area.
+Sheila and Joe Gantt decided to set up at the Keeper of the Plains and hand out water.

+This has been their routine for the past three weeks, with a speaker to play tunes and enjoy the company of people passing through.

 “Just to kind of kick up the vibe, the music keeps us company, we meet so many interesting people visiting Wichita,” said Sheila Gantt.